pereznetworks/My-Random-Quotes-Web-App/TechnicalReadme.md

 # Technical README
   - So this a kind of code-review for My Random Quote web app.

-## main index.html, normalize.css, styles.css and script.js
+## Changes as of 7/20/2020
+  - part of move towards porting to other frameworks and mobile device development
     - added div with id of controlButtons, absolute positioning, pinned to bottom of html body
     - will be adding more buttons to controlButtons
     - for only now, button ha id of loadQuote

+## main index.html, normalize.css, styles.css and script.js

 - the entire app was tested on the following browsers:
   - latest release of macOS Safari and Chrome